Moluccans

-Moluccans are the Melanesian-Austronesian and Papuan-speaking ethnic groups indigenous to the Maluku Islands (also called the Moluccas).
+Moluccans are the Melanesian-Austronesian ethnic groups indigenous to the Maluku Islands (also called the Moluccas).
 The region was historically known as the Spice Islands, and today consists of two Indonesian provinces of Maluku and North Maluku.
 As such, the term Moluccans is used as a blanket term for the various ethnic and linguistic groups native to the islands.

 Most Moluccans practice Islam, followed by Christianity.
 Despite religious differences, all groups share strong cultural bonds and a sense of common identity, such as through Adat.
 Music is also a binding factor, playing an important role in the cultural identity, and the Moluccan capital city of Ambon was awarded the official status of City of Music by UNESCO in 2019.

-A small population of Moluccans (~50.000+) live in the Netherlands.
-This group mainly consists of the descendants of soldiers in the Royal Netherlands East Indies Army (KNIL), who were originally brought to the Netherlands temporarily, and would have been sent back to their own independent republic, had the Dutch government not given up control of Indonesia.
-They and others in the world make up the Moluccan diaspora.
-The remainder consists of Moluccans serving in the Dutch navy and their descendants, as well as some who came to the Netherlands from western New Guinea after it too was handed over to Indonesia.
+As of 2018, a Moluccan diaspora community of c.
+70,000 people lives in the Netherlands.
+This group consists mainly of descendants of soldiers from the former Royal Netherlands East Indies Army, who were evacuated to the Netherlands after the Indonesian invasion of South Maluku in 1950.
+The remainder are descended from Moluccan servicemen in the Royal Netherlands Navy and civil servants who left Dutch New Guinea after the New York Agreement came into effect in 1962.

-However, the vast majority of Moluccans still live in the Moluccas and the other surrounding areas and regions, such as Papua, East and West Timor, North Sulawesi and further west.
+However, the vast majority of Moluccans living outside the Maluku Islands are found in surrounding regions, such as Western New Guinea, Timor-Leste, West Timor, North Sulawesi, and further west.